comatory/www/content/log/2023-05-11_exhaustive-switch-statements-in-typescript.md

 Argument of type 'string' is not assignable to parameter of type 'never'
 ```

 The "trick" here is simple: function `noop` cannot ever receive any argument.
-And since there is missing case for "C", Typescript compiler correctly assumes that there's a real possibility of an argument being bassed to the function.
+And since there is missing case for "C", Typescript compiler correctly assumes that there's a real possibility of an argument being passed to the function.

 ✅ When you correct this mistake, the error goes away: